patrickkunka/helpful-merge/README.md

 // TypeError: Cannot add property option3, object is not extensible
 ```

-Unfortunately, this message is not particularly helpful, and particularly unhelpful for novice developers who may not understand the concept of extensibility.
+Unfortunately, this message is not particularly helpful novice developers who may not understand the concept of extensibility or for anyone developing without intellisense, which depending on your library's target demographic, may be the majority of users.
 There is where Helpful Merge comes in.

-We can replace `Object.assign()` in the above example with Helpful Merge's merge implementation, which provides a helpful and customizable error message with a suggestion of the closest matching property name on the target object:
+We can replace `Object.assign()` in the above example with Helpful Merge's `merge()` implementation, which provides a helpful and customizable error message with a suggestion of the closest matching property name on the target object:

 #### ./Widget.js
 ```js